malakar-soham/cnn-in-welding/README.md

-# Detecting Faults and Measuring Severity in Welding using Radiographic Images
+# Detecting Welding Defects in Steel Plates using Computer Vision Algorithms

 In practice, it is practically impossible to obtain a perfect weld and, in most circumstances, it is not necessary to provide the adequate service functions required.
 However early detection and segregation is always preferred to mishaps.